How to build a shed foundation for a beautiful garden

-Start by levelling the surface
+Start by leveling the surface

 Grass and weeds growing under your shed can be a problem as the floor will not dry out properly after the rain.
-This can cause premature rot, mould, and mildew.
+This can cause premature rot, mold, and mildew.
 Learn how to stop weeds from growing and causing structural damage to your permanent shed foundation.

 Lay the base